 An amateur astronomer, Mr. Layman has served as president and secretary of the Charlottesville Astronomical Society and manages the CLUSTER outreach program for the University of Virginia Astronomy Department.
 His wife Alice is the organist/choir director for Christ Episcopal Church Charlottesville and accompanist for the Virginia Consort.
-His daughters Laura and Martha are music educators in Northern Virginia.

 Assistant Music Director